canderson197/Chicago-Traffic-Violence-Peds-Cyclists/README.md

 The geoDataFrame was saved as a geojson called crashes_cleaned.geojson.

 ##### Pedestrians, Cyclists
+Each row in the People data set represents a person: a driver, passenger, pedestrian, cyclist, etc. Crashes, People and Vehicles are linked on crash_record_id.
 Like crashes, the people data set was retrieved through an API.
 Two separate dataframes were created, one for pedestrians and one for cyclists.
 Only pedestrians and cyclists were retrieved from the API using SoQL clauses to delimit the person_type field.

 I filtered out both pedestrians and cyclists whose physical_condition was listed as: